Fantasy football: Allen, Wilson top Week 12 quarterback rankings

 Nov.
 26 (UPI) -- Josh Allen tops my Week 12 fantasy football quarterback rankings for 2020.

 Russell Wilson, Patrick Mahomes, Justin Herbert and Kyler Murray round out my Top 5 options for Week 12.
-Tom Brady, Deshaun Watson, Derek Carr, Matt Ryan and Ben Roethlisberger also land in my Top 10.
+Tom Brady, Derek Carr, Matt Ryan, Ben Roethlisberger and Aaron Rodgers also land in my Top 10.

 I also would consider starting Cam Newton, Carson Wentz or Tua Tagovailoa this week if you are desperate at the position.